ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 You :ref:`created <create_content>` new content.

-Now it is time to create a collection to share your work with the community.
+Now it is time to create a reusable and sharable collection.
 Use the :ref:`Developing collections guide<developing_collections>` to learn how.

 We recommend you to use the `collection_template repository <https://github.com/ansible-collections/collection_template>`_ as a basis for your collection.